-Continuing Education By: Documentation CEU Values Learning Attending events offered by Authorized Continuing Education (ACE) Providers (see ACE Provider Directory) Certificate from the ACE Provider 25 minutes of learning = Completing didactic behavior-analytic undergraduate or graduate courses with a passing grade ("C" or higher in a graded course or "pass" in a pass/fail system) avior-analytic ate courses with higher in a graded university courses Syllabi and transcripts from university courses m Participating in certain BACB certification activities No documentation is needed for BACB events (these are issued directly into BACB accounts) learning = 1 CEU) Teaching Documentation from the ACE Provider demonstrating that the certificant taught an ACE event 25 minutes of instruction = .5 CEU Teaching university courses in behavior analysis at an accredited, degreegranting university Letter from a department chair indicating that the certificant taught a university course (i.e., 50 minutes of instruction = 1 CEU) Scholarship Publishing an article on behavior analysis in a peer-reviewed journal A PDF of the final published article 1 publication = 8 CEUs Writing a review or decision letter for an article on behavior analysis submitted to a peer-reviewed journal Confirmation from the journal (e.g., confirmation email, snapshot of the portal), associate editor, or editor.
+Continuing Education By: Documentation CEU Values Learning Attending events offered by Authorized Continuing Education (ACE) Providers (see ACE Provider Directory) uing Education (ACE) Providers Certificate from the ACE Provider 2 CE Provider Directory) eting didactic behavior-analytic or graduate or graduate courses with Syllabi and transcripts from .5 or "pass" in a pass/fail system) m Completing didactic behavior-analytic undergraduate or graduate courses with a passing grade ("C" or higher in a graded course or "pass" in a pass/fail system) Participating in certain BACB certification activities No documentation is needed for BACB events (these are issued directly into BACB accounts) learning = 1 CEU) Teaching Teaching ACE events Documentation from the ACE Provider demonstrating that the certificant taught an ACE event 25 minutes of instruction = .5 CEU Teaching university courses in behavior analysis at an accredited, degree- granting university Letter from a department chair indicating that the certificant taught a university course (i.e., 50 minutes of instruction = 1 CEU) Scholarship Publishing an article on behavior analysis in a peer-reviewed journal A PDF of the final published article 1 publication = 8 CEUs Writing a review or decision letter for an article on behavior analysis submitted to a peer-reviewed journal Confirmation from the journal (e.g., confirmation email, snapshot of the portal), associate editor, or editor.
 Note: Please redact title and author information.
 1 review/ decision letter = 1 CEU

-^{} For the purpose of establishing instructional requirements that can be applied globally, 1 semester credit hour will represent 15 hours of classroom instruction, and 1 quarter credit hour will represent 10 hours of classroom instruction.
+For the purpose of establishing instructional requirements that can be applied globally, 1 semester credit hour will represent 15 hours of classroom instruction, and 1 quarter credit hour will represent 10 hours of classroom instruction.
 This conversion is based on US Federal Rule.